Set Up an ODBC Driver (Windows Systems)

 Description

-You can integrate LogicNets applications with external Oracle database using an ODBC driver connected to a logicnet.
+You can integrate LogicNets applications with external enterprise-level databases such as MySQL, MS SQL, and/or Oracle using an ODBC driver connected to a logicnet.
 This topic walks you through the steps required to do that.

 Use